dannsam/xenko-docs/manual/input/sensors.md

 This means that the orientation of the device is considered as null when the Y-axis of the device is aligned with magnetic North pole and the Z-axis with the gravity.
 You can use orientation data to control various actions in a game.

-The following image displays how orientation sensor works on smart-phones:
+The following image displays how orientation sensor works on smartphones:

 ![Orientation sensor](media/sensor-overview-orientation-sensor.png)

-_Orientation sensor_

 Use [Input.Orientation](xref="SiliconStudio.Xenko.Input.InputManager.Orientation") to get the current orientation of the system.